 We are proud of all we've done!
 See the 2022-23 accomplishments of AAP Project Firstline.

 Are you completing work that focuses on infection prevention and control?
 Our scholarships cover education/training costs and/or presenting at a relevant conference or meeting.
 Apply today!

 Project Firstline Overview

-Project Firstline aims to educate all US health care workers with the foundational understanding of infection prevention and control (IPC) to protect the nation from infectious disease threats, such as COVID-19.
+Project Firstline aims to educate all US health care workers with the foundational understanding of infection prevention and control (IPC) to protect the nation from infectious disease threats.
 The AAP is one of several partners in this initiative.

 As a Project Firstline partner, the AAP serves as a virtual training center on infection prevention and control.
-The goal of the center is to expand and strengthen the capacity, collaboration, and coordination of pediatric health care providers during the ongoing response to COVID-19, and to improve the health of all children and their families.
+The goal of the center is to expand and strengthen the capacity, collaboration, and coordination of pediatric health care providers surrounding infection prevention and control, and to improve the health of all children and their families.
 This training center will include educational materials, collaborative learning opportunities and clinical practice enhancements.

 Professional Tools & Resources

 Project Firstline is a national collaborative led by the U.S. Centers for Disease Control and Prevention (CDC) to provide infection control training and education to frontline healthcare workers and public health personnel.
 The American Academy of Pediatrics is proud to partner with Project Firstline, as supported through Cooperative Agreement CDC-RFA-OT18-1802.
 CDC is an agency within the Department of Health and Human Services (HHS).
 The contents of this webpage do not necessarily represent the policies of CDC or HHS, and should not be considered an endorsement by the Federal Government.